Policy learning "without" overlap: Pessimism and generalized empirical Bernstein's inequality: Learning from adaptive behavior policies

 \begin{theorem} For any action set $\cA$, any policy class $\Pi$, any sample size $T \in \NN_+$, any $\bar{c}>0$ and any $\gamma\in(0,1)$ with $ (1-\gamma)\cdot \ndim(\Pi) \leq 1.5\bar{c} \cdot T^{1-\gamma}$, one has \# \inf_{\hat\pi} \sup_{(\cC,e)\in \cR(\bar{c},\gamma,T,\cA,\Pi)} \EE_{\cC,e} \big[ \cL(\hat\pi\,; \cC,\Pi ) \big] \geq 0.12 \cdot \sqrt{\frac{ \ndim(\Pi) }{ T^{1-\gamma}}} \cdot \sqrt{\frac{1-\gamma}{\bar{c}}} , \# where $\ndim(\Pi)$ is the Natarajan dimension of $\Pi$, $\hat\pi$ is any data-dependent policy, and $\EE_{\cC,e}$ means taking expectation over the randomness of the offline data under $\cC$ and $e_t(\cdot,\cdot\given \cH_t)$. \end{theorem}

-Theorem~\ref{thm:lower_adapt} matches our upper bound in Corollary~\ref{cor:adaptive}, which illustrates the key role of the overlap of the \emph{optimal} policy in the fundamental limit of learning from an offline dataset.

-Our minimax lower bound is implied by the lower bound in~\cite{zhan2021policy} which states that greedy learning is minimax optimal (with essentially the same rate as ours) under the uniform lower bound assumption that $\inf_{x,a}e_t(x,a\given \cH_t)\geq \bar{c}\cdot t^{-\gamma}$.
+Theorem~\ref{thm:lower_adapt} matches our upper bound in Corollary~\ref{cor:adaptive}, which shows that PPL is minimax optimal for adaptively collected data.
+Our lower bound is implied by the lower bound in~\cite{zhan2021policy} established for a family of problems with the uniform lower bound assumption $\inf_{x,a}e_t(x,a\given \cH_t)\geq \bar{c}\cdot t^{-\gamma}$.
 Indeed, we take the worst-case suboptimality over a larger set of instances obeying~\eqref{eq:adapt_lower_bd}.
 We include the proof in Appendix~\ref{app:subsec_lower_adapt} for completeness.